 This chapter does not refer to any Section of the 2017 CICM Primary Syllabus, because nowhere in the Syllabus Document is there anything about the structure and function of haemoglobin.
 Foetal haemoglobin and dyshaemoglobins like methaemoglobin get their day in the sun, but the normal molecule is omitted.
 Fortunately, nobody ever looks at the Syllabus anyway, as assessment drives learning and the trainees have long ago realised that studying the previous exam papers is the only way to pass.
-In that shadow curriculum, there is a place for the discussion of haemoglobin, as it has come up at least twice in the previous papers.
-Specifically, Question 11 from the first paper of 2020 and Question 15 from the first paper of 2012 were interested in the structure, function and metabolic fate of haemoglobin.
+In that shadow curriculum, there is a place for the discussion of haemoglobin, as it has come up several times in the previous papers:

 - Structure of haemoglobin:

 - Haemoglobin is a tetramer composed of four subunits, two α and two β

 - These subunits form two identidal αβ dimers

 - Each subunit has a haem group